hrachm97/Interpreter/README.md

 # EasyScript
-EasyScript Programming Language is my
+EasyScript is the name of my